dillionmegida/dillionmegida.com/src/pages/p/71. rss-feeds-like-i-am-five/index.md

 RSS Feeds stand for Really Simple Syndication feeds.

-They are like a raw version of a website (in XML format) that contains raw data of its contents.
+They are like a raw version of a website (in XML format) that contains raw data of its content.
 They are also subscribe-able, which makes them very interesting.

 RSS feeds make content follow-ups more effortless.
-Are you interested in following up on five newsletters, six blog pages, or ten contents whatsoever?
-As long as the platforms on which these contents exist are RSS-compatible, you can subscribe to them all.
-And when you do that, you can view all the contents you've subscribed to in one place.
+Are you interested in following up on five newsletters, six blog pages, or ten content whatsoever?
+As long as the platforms on which these content exist are RSS-compatible, you can subscribe to them all.
+And when you do that, you can view all the content you've subscribed to in one place.

 When you subscribe, you don't just get notified of new content.
 Depending on the platform you use to view the RSS Feeds, you can quickly identify blogs/newsletters with new content.